Hemmatiali/Hemmatiali/README.md

 <h2 align="center"> 🌟 About Me:</h2>
 <p align="center">
-- 🚀 Contributing to large-scale software projects and innovative solutions.
+- 🚀 Contributing to large-scale software projects and innovative solutions. <br>
-- 🌱 Passionate about teaching and mentoring juniors and sharing knowledge.
+- 🌱 Passionate about teaching and mentoring juniors and sharing knowledge. <br>
-- 🎯 Focused on creating user-centric and efficient applications.
+- 🎯 Focused on creating user-centric and efficient applications. <br>
 - 🌍 Based in Tehran, Iran.
 </p>